Feel free to email us at email@example.com to create a support case. Our engineers will help you directly.

 Note, currently, Purple does not support the initial setup with a Wi-Fi WAN, if you'd like to use Wi-Fi as your only WAN connection, set it up with an ethernet cable first, then switch the WAN to Wi-Fi or use Fail-over mode.

-Open the Firewalla App on your phone, tap on the "+" icon, choose Firewalla Purple, the App will guide you to wire up the box.
+Open the Firewalla App on your phone, tap on the "+" icon, choose Firewalla Purple, and the App will guide you to wire up the box.

 When Firewalla Purple is found, the App will ask you to scan the QR code on the bottom of the unit.